quartiq/miniconf/miniconf_mqtt/README.md

 `Service` is the cooperative steady-state boundary:

-- `ServiceEvent::Unhandled(inbound)` returns non-MM2 traffic to the caller unchanged
+- `ServiceEvent::Unhandled` means the caller still owns the non-MM2 publish and may route it elsewhere
 - `ServiceEvent::Changed(changed)` means one `/set` changed local settings and queued authoritative MM2 follow-up work
 - `ServiceEvent::Busy` means bounded service capacity was exhausted, so the MM2 request was